Mbox

 Mbox is a generic term for a family of related file formats used for holding collections of email messages.
 It was first implemented in Fifth Edition Unix.

 All messages in an mbox mailbox are concatenated and stored as plain text in a single file.
 Each message starts with the four characters "From" followed by a space (the so-called "From_ line") and the sender's email address.
 RFC 4155 defines that a UTC timestamp follows after another separating space character.

 A format similar to mbox is the MH Message Handling System.
 Other systems, such as Microsoft Exchange Server and the Cyrus IMAP server, store mailboxes in centralized databases managed by the mail system and not directly accessible by individual users.
 The maildir mailbox format is often cited as an alternative to the mbox format for networked email storage systems.

 Mail storage protocols

 Unlike the Internet protocols used for the exchange of email, the format used for the storage of email has never been formally defined through the RFC standardization mechanism and has been entirely left to the developer of an email client.
 However, the POSIX standard defined a loose framework in conjunction with the mailx program.
 In 2005, the application/mbox media type was standardized as RFC 4155, which hinted that mbox stores mailbox messages in their original Internet Message (RFC 2822) format, except for the used newline character, seven-bit clean data storage, and the requirement that each newly added message is terminated with a completely empty line within the mbox database.

-Mbox family

-The mbox format uses a single blank line followed by the string 'From ' (with a space) to delimit messages; this can create ambiguities if a message contains the same sequence in the message text.

-Over the years, four popular but incompatible variants arose: mboxo, mboxrd, mboxcl, and mboxcl2.
-The naming scheme was developed by Daniel J. Bernstein, Rahul Dhesi, and others in 1996.
-Each originated from a different version of Unix. mboxcl and mboxcl2 originated from the file format used by Unix System V Release 4 mail tools. mboxrd was invented by Rahul Dhesi et al. as a rationalization of mboxo and subsequently adopted by some Unix mail tools including qmail.

-All these variants have the problem that the content of the message sometimes must be modified to remove ambiguities, as shown below, so that applications have to know which quoting rule has been used to perform the correct reversion, which turned out to be impractical.
-Using MIME and choosing a content-transfer-encoding that quotes "From_" lines in a standard-compliant fashion ensures that message content doesn't need to be changed, but only their MIME representation.
-Therefore, checksums remain constant, a necessary precondition for supporting S/MIME and Pretty Good Privacy.
-Applications that newly create messages and store them in mbox database files will likely use this approach to detach message content from database storage format.